Australian and New Zealand television frequencies: New Zealand

+New Zealand television broadcasting began in 1960 in Auckland, followed by Wellington and Christchurch in 1961, and Dunedin in 1962.
+Initially, each centre had only one television channel, with the four stations linked into a network in 1969.
+In 1975, a reorganisation merged the four channels into a single network, TV One, while a second network, TV2, was launched later that year.

+The initial four stations were allocated channels within the three-channel VHF low band according to local terrain and propagation characteristics.
+Christchurch, regarded as almost ideal for television broadcasting because of its relatively flat terrain, was allocated Channel 3 (61–68 MHz).
+Lower frequencies were better able to curve around obstructions, so Auckland and Dunedin were allocated Channel 2 (54–61 MHz), while Wellington, with the most difficult terrain, used Channel 1 (44–51 MHz).

-Allocation of channels on the VHF bands in New Zealand was rather haphazard.
+Afterwards, channel allocation on the VHF bands in New Zealand was rather haphazard.
 Originally, only channels 1 through 9 were used; channels 10 and 11 were added in the 1980s.
-Due to this artifact, TV One and TV2 (launched 1960 and 1975 respectively) largely used channels 1 through 9 while channels 10 and 11 were almost the exclusive domain of TV3 (launched 1989) and TV4 (launched 1997).
+Due to this artifact, TV One and TV2 largely used channels 1 through 9 while channels 10 and 11 were almost the exclusive domain of TV3 (launched 1989) and TV4 (launched 1997).
 One major exception to this was in Canterbury, where in the late 1980s several translators moved TV One or TV2 from channel 6 to channel 10 to allow the main Sugarloaf transmitter to broadcast TV3 on channel 6.

 Meanwhile, the allocation of the UHF band was much more organised.
 When originally allocated in 1989, each area was allocated UHF channels at four-channel (32 MHz) intervals.
 For example, Auckland was allocated channels 27, 31, 43, 47, etc., Wellington was allocated channels 28, 32, 44, 48, etc., and Christchurch was allocated channels 30, 34, 46, 50, etc. Infill channels were added at two-channel (16 MHz) intervals.